mhger/contao-module-mhgNewsExpert/readme.md

-# Contao Extension [mhgCore]
+# Contao Extension [mhgNewsExpert]

-Contao module with some basic adjustemts to the default behavior of Contao and adding some convenience functions.
+Contao module to add better handling of news.

 Idea and realisation: <https://www.medienhaus-gersoene.de>

 ## Features
-- auto publish pages on creation
+- adds meta title, description and keywords for news
-- removes unnecessary backend options (f.e. margins)
+- sorting for news lists by date, title and random
-- altered backend layouts, default values etc.
+- redirect for news reader if no ID/Alias is given
-- build in css compressor
+- minor customization for news back end layout

 ### Manual